ordinals/ord/docs/src/donate.md

 encouragement, or in the vain hope that if I get enough bitcoin I'll stop doing all this and go away.

-Donations may sold, lost, given away, or held until death.
+Donations may be sold, lost, given away, or held until death.
 Donations of bitcoin are likely to be spent on rare and exotic sats and making whole-block inscriptions.

 Ordinals and inscriptions are a love letter to Bitcoin, the Internet,